 Known locally as "the VIC," this project was developed in 1989 as a way to provide information, education, and exhibits to visitors and residents alike.
-Since one of the goals was to explore the different eco-systems in the Adirondack Park, Paul Smiths was chosen.
-It has, in a small space, a unique mix of water bodies, forest, and mountains which represented the diverse ecology found in the six-million acres of the Park.
+Since one of the goals of the VIC was to explore the different ecosystems in the Adirondack Park, Paul Smith's College was chosen as its site.
+The VIC has, in a small space, a unique mix of water bodies, forest, and mountains that represent the diverse ecology found in the six-million acres of the Park.

-Once funded by the State of New York, the VIC is now operated by Paul Smith’s College, which owns the land.
-As part of the VIC's four guiding principles, it connects the VIC with the College’s mission, maintains public access to the trails, supports the arts, and finds ways for the facility to generate revenue so it can sustain itself.
+Once funded by the state of New York, the VIC is now fully operated by Paul Smith’s College, which owns the land.
+The VIC supports Paul Smith’s mission to maintain public access to the trails and to find ways for the VIC to generate revenue so it can sustain itself.

 With this in mind, please consider dropping a contribution into the container just inside the building entrance.

-Were I appointed Queen of the World, I would receive a butterfly house.
+Were I appointed Queen of the World, I would have my own butterfly house.
 Until that happy day comes, I will visit the one at the VIC.

-It is right next to the playground.
-Best enjoyed on sunny, warm days, of course.
+It is right next to the playground and best enjoyed on sunny, warm days, of course.
 That's what gets the butterflies active.

-Once we enter the VIC building, we find a charming little natural history museum.
-It explains how the Adirondacks became the unique geological setting we enjoy today.
+Once you enter the VIC building, you will find a charming natural history museum.
+The museum explains how the Adirondacks became the unique geological setting we enjoy today.
 There's the extraordinary deck that leads to the trails, and a marvelous great room with floor-to-ceiling windows to watch the birds at the feeders.

-And...there's bathrooms.
-A great accessory for any trailhead.
-Sure, it's easy to linger, but now it's time to hit the trails.
+And...there are bathrooms.
+This is a great accessory for any trailhead.
+Sure, it's easy to linger in the museum, but now it's time to hit the trails.

 As seen on the VIC trail map, there's an amazing mix of different terrains to choose from.
-Bogs, ponds, streams, scatterings of birch, deep evergreen forest, even a mountain.
+This includes bogs, ponds, streams, scatterings of birch, deep evergreen forest, and even a mountain.
 These are trails that tend to be wide and flat and mostly level.
-This is especially true of the paths near the complex, because they are cross-country skiing trails in the winter.
+This is especially true of the paths near the complex, which are cross-country skiing trails in the winter.

 Barnum Brook Trail is an excellent choice for those walking with small children, seniors, or others who might have minor mobility challenges.
 This surfaced trail, a one mile loop, is designated by light blue trail markers.
 There are only a few slight grades, and there are many benches to rest upon along the way, yet the trail has a fine mix of views and places of interest.

 All the trails are clearly marked with discs and signs at the intersections.
-This makes it easy to assemble hiking loops of varying sizes.
+This makes it easy to hike different loops of varying distances.

-I love standing at the apex of one of the wooden bridges over the many streams, laughing along with the chuckle of the water flowing around the rocks below.
-The sunlight on the rippling water also has an effect.
+I love standing at the apex of one of the wooden bridges over the many streams.
+The sunlight on the rippling water has an effect.
 Peacefulness and tranquility surround all, even those who are not practicing yoga or meditation.
-Aldo Leopld encouraged us to treasure our natural resources, because by experiencing them, we can become one with nature.
+Aldo Leopld encouraged us to treasure our natural resources because by experiencing them, we can become one with nature.
 Effortlessly.

 Additional wooden items to keep watch for are the many privies along the trail.
-Women and child hikers will especially appreciate this touch of luxury along the trail.
+Slow and steady hikers as well as child hikers will especially appreciate this touch of luxury along the trail.

-At the other end of the VIC difficulty spectrum are the Long Pond or Jenkins Mountain Trails.
-The Long Pond trail is a backcountry path that encourages the use of hiking boots more than most of the other VIC trails, because it's backcountry and because it ends at the Jenkins Mountain trail.
+At the other end of the VIC difficulty spectrum are the Long Pond and Jenkins Mountain Trails.
+The Long Pond trail is a backcountry path that encourages the use of hiking boots more than most of the other VIC trails because it's backcountry and because it ends at the Jenkins Mountain trail.